 FAQs About Water Contamination at Camp Lejeune

-During what years was the water contaminated at Camp Lejeune?
+During what years was the water supply contaminated at Camp Lejeune?

 The EPA estimates that the contaminated water at Camp Lejeune endured from about 1953 to 1987.